Dashron/Roads/README.md

     new Response({"uri" : "..."}, 200, {"last-modified":"2014-04-27 00:00:00"});

-### Response.getData()
-**Get the final data from the response, after all parsing**

-The result will always be a [thenable (Promises/A compatible promise)](http://wiki.commonjs.org/wiki/Promises/A), no matter what data has been provided to the Response object.

-**NOTE:** The [request](#apirequeststring-method-string-url-dynamic-body-object-headers) method will have already called `getData()`. `getData()` is only useful if you have not yet called request, but need to expand a response object.
-If you call this, I highly recommend assigning the final value back into response.data, so that you do not have to process the response data multiple times.

-    // Get the data, which will be a promise return response.getData()
-        .then(function (data) {
-            console.log(data);
-            // NOTE: If any of your values are functions or promises, you must pass them through the field filter for them to be properly expanded.
-        });

 ### Response.writeToServer(*ServerResponse* http_response)
 **A helper function to write the response object to a server response**